Skip to content

 Profile

 Dr. James N. Gilmore is an Associate Professor of Media and Technology Studies and Graduate Coordinator in the Department of Communication.
 He completed his PhD in Communication and Culture at Indiana University, and his MA in Film and Television at UCLA.
 He has been at Clemson since 2018.
-Dr. Gilmore's research analyzes the cultural politics of media and communication technologies, with a particular interest in how they produce knowledge about individuals.
-He advises graduate students on research projects related to issues such as media infrastructures, cultural politics, surveillance, representation, discourse analysis, and popular culture.
-He teaches undergraduate courses on topics such as critical-cultural communication, media studies, and public communication of science and technology.
+Dr. Gilmore's research analyzes the cultural politics of media and communication technologies, with a particular interest in understanding the processes and consequences of datafication, or how computational technologies convert human behavior to data.
 Dr. Gilmore is primarily known for his research on wearable technologies.
-He has been researching wearable technologies and everyday life since 2014, a project which is culminating in his book, Bringers of Order: Wearable technologies and the datafication of everyday life, currently under contract at University of California Press.
+He has been researching wearable technologies and everyday life since 2014, a project which is culminating in his book, Bringers of Order: Wearable technologies and the manufacturing of everyday life, to be released Feb.
+2025 from University of California Press.
 It is the first book in communication and in technology studies explicitly on wearable technologies.
 He is the co-editor of two anthologies: Orson Welles in Focus: Texts and Contexts (co-edited with Dr. Sidney Gottlieb, Indiana University Press, 2018), and Superhero Synergies: Comic Book Characters Go Digital (co-edited with Dr. Matthias Stork, Rowman and Littlefield, 2014).
 He also co-edited, with Dr. Blake Hallinan, a double issue of Cultural Studies on infrastructural politics (2021).
 His research has been published in leading journals such as New Media & Society; Cultural Studies; Communication, Culture, & Critique; and Critical Studies in Media Communication.
-He is available for media comment and interview on issues related to technology and culture, including wearable technologies, data collection practices, digital platforms, and popular culture.
+He is available for media comment and interview on issues related to technology and culture, including wearable technologies, datafication, digital platforms, and technology literacy.
 Dr. Gilmore has served as an expert source for publications such as Wired, The Verge, and The Observer, as well as interviewed with a number of local radio programs and podcasts.

 Research Publications